Biz Features

 3.)
 Interruptions

-According to an internal Microsoft survey, workers typically spend two to three hours a day in email and 60 minutes a day finding and filing information.
+According to an internal Microsoft survey, workers typically spend two to three hours daily in email and 60 minutes daily finding and filing information.

-After setting up an information-management system, they still spent one to two hours a day in email – not surprising since each email needs to be handled differently.
-However, they now only spent 10 minutes a day finding and filing information—a savings of nearly two hours a day, or almost 12 weeks a year.
+After setting up an information-management system, they still spent one to two hours a day on email—not surprising since each email needs to be handled differently.
+However, they now only spend 10 minutes a day finding and filing information—a savings of nearly two hours a day, or almost 12 weeks a year.

 Why It Happens

 The reason for this is simple.
-Our brains, while being remarkable machines, are incredibly bad at retrieving data the way most modern workplaces are set up.
+Our brains, while remarkable machines are evil at retrieving data the way most modern workplaces are set up.
 Simply put, our short-term memory isn’t too hot.
-While training it can yield some benefits, don’t expect to develop it without putting in a considerable amount of time and correct exercise into it.
+While training can yield some benefits, don’t expect to develop it without putting considerable time and correct exercise into it.

 Our brains also have difficulty retaining the same relative efficiency when moving on from tasks.
-Our brains to need to “rev up” before we can reach maximum efficiency for the next task.
-The same thing holds true when we are interrupted from our current tasks.
-A phone call or a tweet can very easily derail you from getting current tasks done effectively.
+They must “rev up” before reaching maximum efficiency for the next task.
+The same thing holds when we are interrupted from our current tasks.
+A phone call or a tweet can quickly derail you from completing tasks effectively.

 Our brains also get all screwed up when we’re forced to switch tasks on the fly.
-If someone says they do just fine when they multitask, either they’re freaks or they’re likely doing really bad at all the tasks they’re juggling without realizing it.
-Multiple studies have shown time and again that unitasking is how most things really get done.
+If someone says they do just fine when they multitask, they are either freaks or are likely doing really bad at all the tasks they’re juggling without realizing it.
+Multiple studies have repeatedly shown that unitasking is how most things get done.

 What Time Management System Should I Use?

 Effective time management systems are almost always something YOU DEVELOP FOR YOURSELF.
-If there was a sure way to do it, wouldn’t you think that all efficient manager and entrepreneurs would be the same?
-As you would have noticed by now, there are hundreds if not thousands of competing “systems” that promise to help you squeeze more hours out of the day.
+If there was a sure way to do it, wouldn’t you think all efficient managers and entrepreneurs would be the same?
+As you would have noticed by now, hundreds if not thousands of competing “systems” promise to help you squeeze more hours out of the day.

 Human nature

-When you fight against nature, you might make headroom at first, but you will eventually lose almost each and every single time.
+When you fight against nature, you might make headroom at first, but you will eventually lose almost every single time.
 Make sure your system makes things easier for you.
-If you need tools like alarms or spreadsheets, they should be as simple to use as possible.
+If you need tools like alarms or spreadsheets, they should be as simple as possible.

-You shouldn’t have to think of anything else other than the tasks you’re supposed to be doing.
-Effective time management systems – after you set them up – should work with how you naturally go about things.
+You shouldn’t have to think of anything other than the tasks you’re supposed to do.
+After setting them up, effective time management systems should work with how you naturally go about things.
 Developing an effective time management system is hardly rocket science.
-Whether on a personal or team level, any system you put in place should serve to make things easier, not slow you down.
+Whether on a personal or team level, any system you put in place should make things easier, not slow you down.

 Here’s to getting things done!